 TSCA Inventory Notification (Active-Inactive) Rule

 The Toxic Substances Control Act (TSCA), as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act, requires EPA to designate chemical substances on the TSCA Chemical Substance Inventory as either “active” or “inactive” in U.S. commerce.
-To accomplish that, EPA finalized a rule requiring industry reporting of chemicals manufactured (including imported) or processed in the U.S. over the past 10 years, ending on June 21, 2016.
-This reporting was completed on October 5, 2018, and was used to identify which chemical substances on the TSCA Inventory are active in U.S. commerce and will help inform the prioritization of chemicals for risk evaluation.
-The reporting period for manufacturers (includes importers) ended on February 7, 2018, and the reporting period for processors ends on October 5, 2018.
-Additionally, designations for active chemical substances (i.e., already reported or exempt) are included as part of the Agency’s current publication of the TSCA Inventory.
-Designations for inactive chemical substance (i.e., not reported nor exempt) will be included as part of the Agency’s future publications of the TSCA Inventory.
+To accomplish that, EPA finalized a rule requiring industry reporting of chemicals manufactured (including imported) or processed in the U.S. over a 10 year period ending on June 21, 2016.
+This reporting was completed on October 5, 2018, and was used to identify which chemical substances on the TSCA Inventory are active in U.S. commerce.
+Starting August 5, 2019, manufacturers and processors are required to notify EPA before reintroducing inactive substances into U.S. commerce.
+Manufacturers and processors can notify EPA via a Notice of Activity Form B, found in EPA's Central Data Exchange (CDX).
+Upon receiving such notification, EPA will change the commercial activity designation of inactive substances to active.

 - Read the Federal Register Notice: TSCA Inventory Notification (Active-Inactive) Requirements.